The Graduate Program

 Early Modern Europe, 1350-1750

-Courses: First-year students in Early Modern European History are required to enroll in GR8910 Introduction to History and Historiography.
+Courses: First-year students in Early Modern European History are required to enroll in GR8910 Historial Method and Craft.
 Students are also advised to enroll in GR8061 Topics in Pre-Modern European History at some point during the first two years (if offered).
 Students are required to take two research courses during their first two years; they are strongly encouraged to take one each term, for a total of four.
-Normally the research requirement is fulfilled in 8000-level seminars, but students may substitute 3000-or 4000-level classes or independent study, if necessary, by arrangement with the instructor and the advisor.
+Normally the research requirement is fulfilled in 8000-level seminars, but students may substitute 3000- or 4000-level classes or independent study, if necessary, by arrangement with the instructor and the advisor.
 Students normally take three courses a term in the first year and two a term in the second year.

-Dissertation Prospectus: Students are encouraged to defend their dissertation prospectuses in their sixth term or early in their seventh.
+Dissertation Prospectus: Students are encouraged to defend their dissertation prospectuses in their sixth term or up to early September of their seventh.

 Advanced Standing: Students with advanced standing are not required to take the second year of coursework, although they still must complete two terms of research courses and may wish to continue coursework beyond the first year.
 Although the sixth-term deadline noted above for orals coincides with the GSAS deadline for the M.Phil. for students with advanced standing, such students should discuss with their advisors an accelerated schedule for orals and the prospectus defense.